TIBCOSoftware/ebx-container-edition/README.md

 The [example section](https://github.com/tibco/ebx-container-edition/blob/main/helm/examples/README.md) contains some configuration or chart examples to deploy ebx.

-They refer to particular cases, or to configurations proposed by official distro.
+They refer to particular cases, or to configurations proposed for specific Kubernetes implementation.

-These examples are only propositions, therefore they are not imperative and can be  extend or customize.
+These examples are only propositions, therefore they are not imperative and can be extended or customized.

-## Issues
+## Issues (A faire valider par cln)

 You are welcome to raise issues and improvements related to this project in the [GitHub Issues tab](https://github.com/tibco/ebx-container-edition/issues).